grackle-project/grackle/doc/source/Python.rst

 1. Build Pygrackle as a standalone module (recommended)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++

-To install Pygrackle, you just need to invoke the following from the root-directory.
+To install Pygrackle, you just need to invoke the following from the root directory.

 .. code-block:: shell-session